-- The credit card gold dust trick: I put my ASB Gold Card on the kitchen scales and it weighs 5 grams.
-The same amount of gold dust would cost just over US$200.
-There are two ways your credit card could be worth its weight in gold, quite literally.
-One would be to sign up for a credit card rewards scheme, which over the years will return you hundreds of dollars if you’re tactical about its use.
-The other would be to cut it up and save on the interest payments.
+1.The top tip with credit cards: There are two ways your credit card could be worth its weight in gold, quite literally.
+One would be to sign up for a credit card rewards scheme which, over the years, will return you hundreds of dollars if you’re tactical about its use.
+Be mindful, though, credit card rewards programmes aren’t suitable for everyone.
+The other option would be to cut up your credit card and save on the interest payments.

-- The big “five hundy”.
-As our friends at Sorted say, don’t forget your “Big Five Hundy”.
+3.The top tip with the big “five hundy”- As our friends at Sorted say, don’t forget your “Big Five Hundy”.
 That’s the $521 dollars the government gives you for free every year if you put at least $21 a week into your KiwiSaver.
 Be honest, you probably fritter $21 a week away anyway.

-- Getting smart with revolving credit.
-In the right hands revolving credit is gold dust.
+5.Getting smart with revolving credit – In the right hands, revolving credit is gold dust.
 How it works is that you have a huge overdraft instead of a traditional mortgage.
 Your wages or salary is paid straight into the mortgage account, reducing the outstanding balance at the beginning of each pay month.
 You pay less interest in the first days of the month because you owe less.
-As you withdraw your monthly expenses the outstanding balance slides up.
-Even so you’ve saved a chunk of interest for the month.
+As you withdraw your monthly expenses, the outstanding balance slides up.
+Even so, you’ve saved a chunk of interest for the month.
 This approach can save you thousands of dollars in interest payments.
 That is, providing you’re not someone whose tempted to dip in to the mortgage to buy this and that.